eirikt/default-webapp-heroku/README.md

 I use [Atom][atom], the hackable text editor.

 ## Deploy locally
-1. If watchers are running, kill them.
+1. If watchers are running, kill them!

 1. Build the web application
    ```